Skip to main content

 Who can apply for support?

-To be eligible for funds from the Learner Bursary, learners must be aged 19 years or older and must be studying an Adult Education Budget qualification course.
+To be eligible for funds from the Learner Bursary, learners must be aged 19 years or older and must be studying an Adult Skills Fund funded course.
 Learners will also need to demonstrate that they are on a low income or accessing means tested benefits.

-Please note that learners enrolled on Community and Cultural Learning, Full Cost or Advanced Learner Loan funded programmes are not eligible to apply.
+Please note that learners enrolled on Full Cost courses are not eligible to apply.

 Eligible learners must be in receipt of one of the following: